 Former state Rep. , D-Portsmouth, the author of the bill in 1975 that put a specific law in place to preserve the primary, said the primary was “not about New Hampshire … it’s about protecting an important element of American democracy.”

 Splaine said he had been involved in every primary since 1960 when then-Sen. John F. Kennedy ran for in the primary.
 In all that time, he had learned and seen that the primary ensures that candidates get a good, hard look by voters, regardless of caste status, money, or organization.

 “[We] make sure that there is a way and a place where candidates running for office in a real election, which the New Hampshire primary is, can meet voters one-to-one, face-to-face, eye-to-eye, in living rooms and on the streets,” he said.
 “It’s about being able to relate to people and we get to see them up close … they learn from us as well.”

-After a political showdown, Nevada backed down from its effort to move its caucus up to Jan.
+After a political showdown, from its effort to move its caucus up to Jan.
 14, settling instead on Feb.
 4. The Iowa caucuses are set for Jan.
 3.

-In all, 44 candidates have filed to run in the New Hampshire Primary, the highest number of candidates running since 1992.
+In all, to run in the New Hampshire Primary, the highest number of candidates running since 1992.